-This vegan double chocolate banana bread is low in refined sugar and makes for a perfect snack or breakfast bite.
+This vegan chocolate banana bread is low in refined sugar and makes for a perfect snack or breakfast bite.
 Made with both almond flour and spelt flour for added nutrition and flavour.

 One of the very first recipes I made growing up was banana bread.
 Back then, I thought making quick-bread from a box was considered 'baking from scratch'.
 Granted, I was only 6 and had never even turned on the oven, let alone actually bake anything from square one.
 Regardless, my mom was lovingly impressed with my effort and my courage to grab that box of mix from the depths of the pantry and start baking.
-The years went by and I slowly learned what it meant to measure and sift flour, the difference between baking soda and baking powder, and that white granular substances could be either sugar...or salt (don't ask).
+The years went by and I slowly learned what it meant to measure and sift flour, the difference between baking soda and baking powder, and that white granular substances could be sugar or salt (don't ask).

 As a newbie food blogger, I've been lovingly welcomed with open arms into a community of very talented recipe developers and food photographers; it's wonderful.
-Thanks to social media, I've met some truly great people and some uber talented fellow foodies from all over the world.Â
+Thanks to social media, I've met some truly great people and talented fellow foodies from all over the world.

-Anyway, it was not the easiest thing picking just one of her recipes to share, but, after much deliberation, I narrowed it down to the Double Chocolate Banana bread because 1) who doesn't like chocolate and, 2) I share my life with a banana bread connoisseur (self appointed, remember). Â Never mind the fact that Connor's new favourite word is "Na-nana"...it's so darn cute and so much better than his other favourite word... ("boobs").
+Anyway, it was not the easiest thing picking just one of her recipes to share, but, after much deliberation, I narrowed it down to the Double Chocolate Banana bread because 1) who doesn't like chocolate and, 2) I share my life with a banana bread connoisseur.
+Never mind the fact that Connor's new favourite word is "Na-nana".
+I made a few very slight exchanges with the recipe based on the ingredients I had on hand.
+A big thank you to Helene for allowing me to share her vegan chocolate banana bread recipe with you!
+I hope you love it as much as we do.

-Vegan Double Chocolate Banana Bread
+Vegan Chocolate Banana Bread

 Ingredients

-- 3 medium sized ripe bananas mashed
+- 3 medium sized ripe bananas, mashed

 - ½ cup almond milk